Microsoft-community/Community-website/wiki/leave-insiders.md

-# Opting out of Windows Insider updates (Windows 11)
+# Opting out of Windows 11 Insider updates

 If your machine is enrolled into the Windows Insider Program and you wish to stop receiving Insider updates, follow the steps below.